SATs Week - May 2022

-Year Six’s PE day will be on a Thursday and The Stargazers PE day will be Wednesday.
+The Architect's and Possibilities' PE day will be on a Thursday and The Stargazers PE day will be Wednesday.
 Furthermore, children should come dressed appropriately for all occasions, including the cold and rain, as an indoor slot may not always be available and children are being encouraged to do PE outside as much as possible.

 If children have their ears pierced, they will be expected to take out their earrings for PE lessons.